-An appreciation and focus on strengths is embodied in a distributive leadership approach and that, in turn, leads to a learning culture.
-Too often in our institutional thinking we want to believe that every organization is a learning organization, but in order to make that happen, we need to constantly be thinking about how staff learn and develop at all levels.
+An appreciation and focus on strengths are embodied in a distributive leadership approach, and that, in turn, leads to a learning culture.
+Too often in our institutional thinking, we want to believe that every organization is a learning organization, but in order to make that happen, we need to constantly be thinking about how staff learns and develops at all levels.
 Leadership development is not a course that you take once and are done.
-Instead, a learning culture requires a constant appreciation for differences, and should be a place where mistakes can be made safely and learning is encouraged.
+Instead, a learning culture requires a constant appreciation for differences and should be a place where mistakes can be made safely, and learning is encouraged.
 This thinking is in alignment with the reality of today's workforce as it becomes more and more populated by the millennial generation.

 A New Approach